-Another approach is to install a beehive first and answer questions second.
-This somewhat more cavalier is based on the idea that if the hive is out of sight, there’s a good chance neighbors may not even be aware of the bees.
+Another approach we have heard is to install a beehive first and answer questions second.
+This somewhat more cavalier approach is based on the idea that if the hive is out of sight, there’s a good chance neighbors may not even be aware of the bees.
 If that is the case, why not say nothing and answer any questions after the fact?

-A quick note – if local regulations do not allow beekeeping that’s a tough break but please respect the law.
-Inconsiderate and law-breaking beekeepers help no-one.
-You are also a bee sting away from inviting a legal discussion you really don’t want!
+A quick note – if local regulations do not allow beekeeping, that’s a tough break but please respect the law.
+Inconsiderate, law-breaking beekeepers help no-one and are a very easy target for that disgruntled neigbour.
+You are also a bee sting away from a legal discussion you really don’t want!

-You might love the idea of beautiful beehives decorating your yard in their own way, but don’t flaunt it!
-Even if you have the neighbors on your side, there’s always the chance of a new, less accommodation neighbor, moving in.
+You might love the idea of beautiful beehives decorating your yard in their own special way, but don’t flaunt it!
+Even if you have friendly, supportive neighbors on your side, there’s always the chance of a new, less accommodating neighbor moving in.

-Of course, the other potential problem is a sensitive or aggressive neighbor who doesn’t take too kindly to be being told to change the pesticide he’s been using for years, just to suit your bees!
-Quite honestly. at this point this become more of a human relations challenge than anything else and that’s a little beyond the scope of this lesson!
+Of course, the other potential problem is a sensitive or aggressive neighbor who doesn’t take too kindly to be being told to change the pesticide s/he’s been using for years, just to suit your bees!
+Quite honestly, at this point this becomes more of a human relations challenge and that’s a little beyond the scope of this article!

-Realistically, the only way to potentially “win” this discussion is through calm, reasoned discussion in the hope that you can relay the benefits of bees and perhaps encourage your neighbor to take an interest.
-If the neighbor is still taking a contrary view then he holds the “weapons” (the pesticide) and you’ve likely lost the discussion if it is turned into an argument.
+Realistically, the only way to potentially “win” this discussion is through calm, reasoned discussion in the hope that you can relay the benefits of bees, perhaps encouraging your neighbor to take an interest.
+If the neighbor is still taking a contrary view, then s/he holds the “weapons” (the pesticide) and you’ve likely lost the discussion if it is turned into an argument.

 It is a beekeeping best practice to make sure your bees have easy access to water.
 Generally it’s very easy to do this in your own yard.
 Do just that.

 Without an obvious water supply, bees are skilled at finding water nearby, such as around neighbors swimming pool (the one with all the small kids enjoying the sun)!
-Just do what all beekeepers should do anyway, namely make it really easy for your bees to find water.
+Do what all beekeepers should be doing anyway, namely make it really easy for your bees to find water.

-If things are looking good and you have managed to gain the support of your neighbors, reluctantly or otherwise, take advantage of this when you install your beehive and install your bees.
+If things are looking good and you have gained the support of your neighbors, reluctantly or otherwise, take advantage of this when you install your beehive and bees.

 And then there is the payoff.

-To be fair, we are asking our neighbors to trust us and to accept these stinging insects into the neighborhood.
-So if they are responsive and understanding, then what better way to say thanks than a jar of glorious, sweet, “home-made” honey.
+To be fair, we are asking our neighbors to trust us and accept what they may consider to be “small stinging machines” into the neighborhood.
+So, if they are responsive and understanding, then what better way to say thanks than a jar of glorious, sweet, “home-made” honey.